Must

 They must be waiting for us at the restaurant.
 (It’s likely that they’re waiting for us because we made plans to meet there.)

-This use of must can also be used to express irritation or frustration about someone’s behavior that is causing an ongoing problem:
+This use of must can also be used to express irritation or frustration about someone’s behaviour that is causing an ongoing problem:

-The neighbors upstairs must be renovating their apartment again.
+The neighbours upstairs must be renovating their apartment again.
 (I’m annoyed by the noise and disruption caused by their ongoing renovations.)

 My boss must be expecting me to work overtime again.
 (I’m frustrated by the ongoing expectation to work extra hours.)